pinpox/matrix-bot/README.md

 	bot.RegisterCommand("!ping", 0, mypingPongBot.handlePing)

 	for {
-		//Loop foreever.
+		//Loop forever.
 If you don't have anything that keeps running, the bot will exit.
 	}
 }